What is Genetics?

 Genetics forms an integral part of many first and second year courses in the Natural Sciences Tripos in Cambridge.
 Genetics is taught in the first year courses and Evolution and Behaviour, and the basic knowledge required in these courses can be extended in the second year courses on Cell and Developmental Biology and Ecology.
 The Department also contributes to the teaching of the Molecules in Medical Science course in the Medical and Veterinary Science Tripos.

-In the final year the Part II course in Genetics gives a broad education in all aspects of genetics, and how these relate not only to biological problems but also to many areas of human experience.
+In the third year the Part II course in Genetics gives a broad education in all aspects of genetics, and how these relate not only to biological problems but also to many areas of human experience.

 Because applying to Cambridge is rather different than applying to most other universities, it is essential that you are well-informed about the procedures and deadline dates.
 More information can be found on the following web pages: